 Don’t fall into the trap of making these 5 mistakes in your last week and leaving a sour taste in everyone’s mouth.

-When you’re on your last days it’s hard to maintain focus and be productive.
-Don’t fall into the trap of bludging your last days away surfing the internet.
-If you’ve done everything you need to hand things over, set yourself some small goals to help your replacement or a colleague get ahead with something.
+Surfing the internet, distracting colleagues and generally slacking off are not good ways to spend your last week.
+If you’ve done everything you need to, set yourself some small goals to help your replacement or a colleague get ahead with something.
 If you really have nothing to do, speak to your manager, it might be best for you to finish up a few days earlier rather than just hanging around.

 Changing jobs is one of the biggest changes we can make in life.
 Whilst it will be exciting for you, those around you may not feel the same.
-Keep in mind you leaving is likely going to increase your colleague’s workload and mean they have to work with someone new they don’t know so don’t be surprised if they don’t share your enthusiasm.
+Keep in mind that you leaving is likely to increase your colleagues’ workloads and mean they have to work with someone new.
+Don’t be surprised if they don’t share your enthusiasm.
 Of course, if people ask questions you should answer them but don’t discuss your new role continuously.

 Keep in mind, you’ll be remembered by how you finished the race, not how you started so make sure you wrap things up with class.